 For details of European collections containing works by painters of the English Landscape school, see: Art Museums in Europe.

-For more about the evolution of painting/sculpture, see: Art Encyclopedia.
+For more about the evolution of scenic painting, see: Homepage.